errcricket/Six_Strains/README.md

 ######**Input**: *_analysisOutput.txt
 ######**Output**: CDSIdentity.png

-#####Additional Notes: Python script only seems to work with .gbf extensions (but Mauve needs .gb extension).
+#####Additional Notes: Some Python scripts only seems to work with .gbf extensions (but Mauve needs .gb extension).
 As it currently stands, the genbank files are downloaded to a directory (of the same name).
 For this specific project, the files were split up into multiple files if a plasmid was present, or if the genome had not been fully assembled.
 All text files will be placed in the "**Output**:" directory -- should add code to check for directory, and if not present, creates it.
 Running Python 2.7.10 : Anaconda 2.3.0 (64-bit) : Biopython 1.6.
 #####